 While Israel, with the United States, made generous land-for-peace offers to the Palestinians in 2001 and 2008—and left the entire Gaza Strip to the Arabs in 2005—neither of the two major Palestinian groups has accepted Israel’s offers . . . or even its right to exist.
 What’s more, both the Palestinian Authority and Hamas governments are in disarray, squandering precious resources waging a bitter internecine war.
 Until these warring Arab factions reconcile—and accept Israel as their neighbor—it’s impossible to imagine a peace agreement among them.

-Splintered Palestinian Movements: Following Israel’s repulsion of five attacking Arab armies in 1967, Arabs in Palestine formed the nationalist Palestinian Liberation Organization, under Egyptian Yasser Arafat.
-Arafat inspired the First Intifada, a terrorist guerilla effort against Israel, which ended with the 1993 Oslo Peace Accords.
+Splintered Palestinian Movements: In 1964, Arabs in Palestine formed the Palestinian Liberation Organization (PLO), whose goal was to “liberate Palestine,” including Israel.
+In 1969, the PLO elected as its leader Egyptian Yasser Arafat, who inspired the First Intifada, a terrorist guerilla effort against Israel, which ended with the 1993 Oslo Accords.
 Under these accords, the Palestinian Authority (PA) would run Arab parts of Gaza and Judea-Samaria, while Israel has controlled the remaining parts until the Israeli-Arab conflict can be resolved through peace negotiations.
 After Israel’s complete withdrawal from Gaza, terror group Hamas won Palestinian legislative elections in 2006, then seized control of Gaza from the PA.
 Since 2007, Hamas has ruled Gaza as an Islamist fiefdom, and the PA and Hamas remain fierce enemies to this day.

 The Palestinian Authority: Secular Dictatorship.
 While grounded in Muslim values, the Palestinian Authority has always been secular.
 Following Arafat’s death in 2004, Mahmoud Abbas was elected president of the PA for a four-year term, yet has held the grip of power ever since.
 Today’s Palestinian Authority is rife with corruption, its economy is effectively bankrupt, it suffers from unemployment of 29%, and without foreign subsidies it would collapse.
 Despite its charter under the Oslo Agreement to make peace with Israel, the PA has remained dedicated to wresting all of the Holy Land from Jewish control.
 It has never recognized Israel as a Jewish homeland and has demanded that all Arab refugees from Israel’s War of Independence in 1948—as well as some five million descendants of those refugees—be “returned” to Israel, thus destroying the Jewish state demographically.
 Israel—under the sponsorship of Presidents Bill Clinton in 2001 and George W. Bush in 2008—offered the Palestinians about 98% of Judea-Samaria, as well as a capital in eastern Jerusalem, in return for peace.
 Yasser Arafat turned down the first offer, and Mahmoud Abbas rejected the second.
 Since 2014, Abbas has refused to negotiate with Israel.